fadinammour/mountain_ocean/README.md

 It would be interesting to optimize the training by taking advantage of multi-processing for example.

+#### Out of class objects handling

+For objects that are neither an Ocean nor a Mountain, I determined empirically that they had a score inferior to 1.
+So I used this value as a threshold for undetermined objects.
+As mentioned in Anh-Thi DINH's project, if an image contains both mountains and oceans than it could also be classified as undetermined.

+It is possible to improve the threshold bu automating its estimation.
+And the Out f Class problem can also be handled in different manners (creating additional classes, using unsupervised methods to detect new classes, ...).

 ## What I have learned

 By performing this project, I learning many valuable skills :